fog/fog/lib/fog/rackspace/docs/cloud_servers.md

 Resizing a server allows you to change the resources dedicated to the server.

-To resize server
+To resize a server:

 	flavor_id = service.flavor[2].id
 	server.resize flavor_id  #flavor_id should be your desired flavor

 During the resize process the server will have a state of `RESIZE`.
 Once a server has completed resizing it will be in a `VERIFY_RESIZE` state.

-We can use Fog's `wait_for` method to wait for this state like so:
+You can use Fog's `wait_for` method to wait for this state as follows:

 		server.wait_for { ready?('VERIFY_RESIZE', ['ACTIVE', 'ERROR']) }